-Once Ohmygod raised his left arm to take another sip of his raspberry Yop (a drinkable yogurt), it all became clear: the pink liquid rushed out of the bottle far too quickly for the mouth to handle, dripping down his unshaven face and on to his jersey.
+Once Ohmygod raised his left arm to take another sip of his raspberry Yop (a drinkable yogurt), it all became clear: the pink liquid rushed out of the bottle far too quickly for the mouth to handle, dripping down his unshaven face and onto his jersey.

 The raised arm also revealed a tag dangling from the armpit (no doubt trying to escape the stench), which alerted me to the fact that he had just purchased it minutes before, and already had broken it in.

-Nonetheless, I was actually glad to see him (perhaps “relieved” is a better word—no that does not work either—I need a word to describe how a hungry prisoner feels when he finally receives his practically inedible prison food) as that meant we had a fighting chance to make the first of our three trains that would eventually deposit us in Bruges, one of my absolute favorite European towns.
+Nonetheless, I was actually glad to see him (perhaps “relieved” is a better word—no that does not work either—I need a word to describe how a hungry prisoner feels when he finally receives his practically inedible prison food) as that meant we had a fighting chance to make the first of the three trains that would eventually deposit us in Bruges, one of my absolute favorite European towns.

 As such, I strapped my gear to my bike, indicating that Ohmygod should do the same, and after a few tense moments with a bungee cord, we were on our way to the Gare du Nord.
-Since the high-speed train from Paris to Brussels (the Thalys) does not allow bikes, we needed to first take a TGV to Lille, then transfer to a train to Kortrijk (just across the border in Belgium), and then a third train would land us in Bruges.
+Since the high-speed train from Paris to Brussels (the Thalys) does not allow bikes, we needed to first take a TGV (which did take bikes) to Lille, then transfer to a train to Kortrijk (just across the border in Belgium), and then a third train would land us in Bruges.

 Once we left the office, the trip really went off without a hitch surprisingly.
-I debated for a while whether or not to sit with Ohmygod during the trip, but since I had a first class Eurail pass, I told him that I was required to sit in first class (which is not the case, but it sounds convincing) for the entire trip.
+I debated for a while whether or not to sit with Ohmygod during the trip, but since I had a first-class Eurail pass, I told him that I was required to sit in first class (which is not the case, but it sounds convincing) for the entire trip.
 I made sure that he was in the car adjacent to mine, however, so that I could verify that he got off at the appropriate stop and, perhaps more importantly, ensure that he did not get off the train at the wrong stop.

-There was a moment, at the station in Tourcoing, when after the train had been stopped for a good minute and all the passengers had already boarded the train, Ohmygod leapt from his seat and darted out the door.
+There was a moment, at the station in Tourcoing, when after the train had been stopped for a good minute and all the passengers had already boarded the train, Ohmygod leaped from his seat and darted out the door.
 Before I could panic, he reached down to his shoe, and then quickly got back on the train.